nofxx/yamg/README.md

 A `.yamg.yml` will be created on the folder.

 ### Icons

+Your main icon(s) may be SVG or PNG.
+Or both:
+SVG is always the best choice except really small (16x16, 32x32)
+icons: there you can show your pixel art skills to the world.

+#### PNG

 Multiple sizes:
 Just save your files with the size in pixels first, example: